Communities & Sociology | The Canadian Encyclopedia

 Wilson Dionne (Primary Source)

-Wilson Dionne served in the Merchant Navy during the Second World War.
+Wilson Dionne served in the Merchant Navy during World War Two.
 He was involved in the D-Day invasion of 1944.
 Please be advised that Memory Project primary sources may deal with personal testimony that reflect the speaker's recollections and interpretations of events.
 Individual testimony does not necessarily reflect the views of the Memory Project and Historica Canada.

 "https://d3d0lqu00lnqvz.cloudfront.net/The-Memory-Project/image/5243_600.jpg" // resources/views/front/categories/view.blade.php